siccha/.vim/README.md

 ```sh
     echo "alias 'vi'='nvim '" >> ~/.bashrc
 ```
-And reload the bash-settings:
+Now reload the bash-settings:
 ```sh
     source ~/.bashrc
 ```

-Create symlink to our config-folder for Neovim:
+And create a symlink to our config-folder for Neovim:
 ```sh
     ln -s ~/.vim ~/.config/nvim
 ```